sedyh/ebitengine-bunny-mark/README.md

 <img src="https://user-images.githubusercontent.com/19890545/147268942-4c939aee-1c30-42d8-b792-39021fd62568.gif">
 <img src="https://user-images.githubusercontent.com/19890545/147268946-e6ff7293-9715-472c-aba1-5dd04690d79c.gif">

-### Usage
+### Running

+To run the benchmark from ready binary, visit the [latest releases](https://github.com/sedyh/ebiten-bunny-mark/releases) page.

-To run benchmark please do the following command.
+To run the benchmark from sources do the following command:
-Please remember that @master only works since Go 17.

 ```
 go run github.com/sedyh/ebiten-bunny-mark@master
 ```

-Instructions:
+<sub>Please remember that @master only works since Go 17.</sub>

+### Instructions

 - Close all other programs for more accurate results.
-- Press the left mouse button to add some amount of gophers
+- Press the left mouse button to add some amount of gophers.
-- Adjust the number of gophers that appear at a time with the mouse wheel
+- Adjust the number of gophers that appear at a time with the mouse wheel.
 - Increase the number of gophers until the FPS starts dropping below 60 to find out your result.
 - To understand that the drop in performance is not a one-off - use the graphs on the right, they show TPS, FPS and the number of objects over a certain time.

-Optional:

 - Press the right mouse button to color the gophers, this will greatly increase the load, but keep in mind that all measurements were taken without coloring.

 ### Perfomance